microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 ### Move the Fluid Data to the view

 Inside the `App()` function, add the following code.
 Note about this code:
-- The `sharedString` object returned from the code above is used to create a `SharedStringHelper` object, which is a class that provides simple APIs to interact with the `sharedString` object.
+- The `sharedString` object returned from the code above is used to create a `SharedStringHelper` object, which is a class that provides helper APIs to interact with the `sharedString` object.
-- Next, the `SharedStringHelper` object is passed into the `CollaborativeTextArea` React component, which integrates `SharedString` with the default `textarea` HTML element to allow co-editing through Fluid.
+- Next, the `SharedStringHelper` object is passed into the `CollaborativeTextArea` React component, which integrates `SharedString` with the default `textarea` HTML element to enable collaboration.

 ```js
 const sharedString = useSharedString();